jiamliu/dice1v1_v1.0.0/README.md

 # Overview
-DICE is a straight-forward, engaging, and interactive web-based dice game.
+DICE1v1 is a straight-forward, engaging, and interactive web-based dice game.
 It is designed for two players who take turns to roll a virtual dice.
 The player rolling the higher number wins the round.
 The game is built using HTML, CSS, and JavaScript, emphasizing user-friendly design and smooth gameplay.

 # Features
 Simple and Intuitive UI: A clean and easy-to-navigate user interface.